BrandonP85/qa-learning-lab/bug-reports/BUG-TI-001.md

 1.navigate to The Internet (https://the-internet.herokuapp.com/)

-from the Home page, navigate to 'Disappearing Elements'; click it
+2. from the Home page, navigate to 'Disappearing Elements'; click it

-from this page, click "Contact Us" to the right
+3. from this page, click "Contact Us" to the right

-A  blank "not found" page loads
+4. observa a blank "not found" page loads

 Expected Result: this page should populate relevant Contact information